jpawelczak/vpa-demo/README.md

 # Importance of ContainerResourcePolicy

-As a safety net for VPA's actuations of container's resources, it is highly recommended to apply `ContainerResourcePolicy`.
+As a safety net for VPA's actuations of container's resource requests, it is highly recommended to apply `ContainerResourcePolicy`.

 You can modify it directly in vpa object (as demonstrated above) or via Console UI:
 ![Screenshot of container resource policy](vpa-ui.png)

 # Automated rightsizing based on traffic

-Now, let's generate some load for **20 hours** using [hey](https://github.com/rakyll/hey) app: </br>
+Now, let's generate some load for longer duration using [hey](https://github.com/rakyll/hey) app: </br>
 `kubectl run -i --tty --rm hey --image us-docker.pkg.dev/gke-demos-345619/hey/hey --restart=Never --  -c 2 -z 1200m  http://vpa-demo-service`

 Once VPA collected some data, it started to apply recommendations within `ContainerResourcePolicy` boundries to match resources with the load: